jayzheng98/jayzheng98.github.io/_projects/project2.md

 # Introduction
 <hr>

-**1.** Most parts of this project is also my graduation design.
-At present, I am still studying how to correlate abnormal data (attacks) mixed in system log data through knowledge graph
+**1.** In recent years, the signal system of High-speed Railway is facing unprecedented security threats, and we lack effective prediction or warning mechanisms for the Advanced Persistent Threats(APT).
+Therefore, this project proposes study on cybersecurity threat analysis and prediction technology of cyber-physical systems

-**2.** In recent years, the signal system of High-speed Railway is facing unprecedented security threats, and we lack effective prediction or warning mechanisms for the Advanced Persistent Threats(APT).
-Therefore, this project proposes study on cybersecurity threat analysis and prediction technology of high-speed railway signal system
+**2.** Most contents of this project is also my **graduation project**.
+At present, I am still studying how to correlate abnormal data (attacks) mixed in system logs through the knowledge graph
  - *It can be divided into 3 parts, and their relationships are shown below:*

 <div align="center"> <img alt="p2-0" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-0.png?raw=true" width="260px"> </div>